microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCaseReviewSetQuery.md

 # New-MgSecurityCaseEdiscoveryCaseReviewSetQuery

 ## SYNOPSIS
-Create a new ediscoveryReviewSetQuery object.
+Create new navigation property to queries for security

 ## SYNTAX